MARTIMM/raku-mongodb-driver/README.md

   * Speed can be influenced by specifying types on all variables
   * Furthermore the speedup of the language perl6 itself would have more impact than the programming of a one month student(me) can accomplish ;-)
-* Cursor count() needs some more options such as hint.
 * Change die() statements to throw exception objects to notify caller.
 * Keys must be checked for illegal characters when inserting documents.
 * Tests for connection to non existing server. timeout setting.